 - Adding a cap to your chimney.

 If critters are known to invade homes in your neighborhood, keep them out of yours with Critter Ridder® Animal Repellent Granular from Havahart®.
 Made from granules of three different hot peppers, Critter Ridder® has the repellent power to drive away squirrels, raccoons, and other loud invaders for up to 30 days with a single application in your attic, crawl space, or other problem areas.
 Visit Havahart® today to see our full line of animal repellents.

 Who Are Your Invaders?

 Do you have a stowaway in your home?
 Is it an animal we didn’t cover?
 Feel free to visit us on Facebook to tell us about it.
-Also be sure to subscribe to our e-newsletter, which will clue you in on special deals, new products, and other helpful articles to protect your home from pests.
+Also, be sure to subscribe to our e-newsletter, which will clue you in on new products and other helpful articles to protect your home from pests.